Jsze22/cruzhacks25/README.md

 2. Put host url into config.tsx
 3. Make sure npm is installed
 4. npm install
+5. Run the command `cd slug_attendance`
-5. To run the code: npx expo start
+6. To run the command `npx expo start` in the terminal

 ### backend
 1. find requirements.txt folder in the backend folder